Enricoza/EZCustomNavigation/README.md

 }
 ```

+### Customize animations/interactions

 And here is provided an example with some custom animator

 ```
 class MyNavigationImplementation: UINavigationController {